Alfa Romeo GTV and Spider: Suspension

 The front suspension utilises a fairly conventional set-up that comprises MacPherson struts, offset coil springs, lower wishbones and an anti-roll bar.

-The independent, multiple arm rear suspension comprises quadrilateral geometry with an upper triangle, double lower arms, coil springs and anti-roll bar secured to a light alloy subframe which is, in turn, mounted onto the car's body.
+The independent, multiple arm rear suspension has quadrilateral geometry with an upper triangle, double lower arms, coil springs and anti-roll bar secured to a light alloy subframe which is, in turn, mounted onto the car's body.
 The design of this geometry, and the fine tuning of the bushes, is such that during initial stages of a turn, the centrifugal forces create a small 'rear wheel steer' effect in the opposite direction to the way the front wheels are being pointed.
 Then, as the centrifugal forces build up through the corner, the rear wheels start steering in the same direction as the front wheels.
 The result is a more positive 'attack' into the first stages of cornering and increased stability in the later stages.
 This multilink rear suspension was designed by Gianclaudio Travaglio.